kubernetes/community/sig-cluster-lifecycle/charter.md

 ### Deviations from [sig-governance]

-- As SIG cluster lifecycle contains a number of subprojects, the SIG has empowered subproject leads with a number of additional responsibilities, including but not limited to:
+- As SIG Cluster Lifecycle contains a number of subprojects, the SIG has empowered subproject leads with a number of additional responsibilities, including but not limited to:
    * Releases: The subproject owners are responsible for determining the subproject release cadence, producing releases, and communicating releases with SIG Release and SIG Cluster Lifecycle.
    * Backlog grooming: The subproject owners are responsible for ensuring that the issues for the subproject are correctly associated with milestones and that bugs are triaged in a timely manner.
    * PR timeliness: The subproject owners are responsible for ensuring that active pull requests for the subproject are addressed in a timely manner.